JordanJunaidi/JordanJunaidi/README.md

 # Hello!

-My name is Jordan Junaidi, a student a Computer Science student at UC San Diego, on track to graduate in Spring 2027.
+My name is Jordan Junaidi, a student a Computer Science student at UC San Diego graduating in Spring 2027.

 ## Contact